ladybug-tools/spider/gbxml-viewer/r13/gv-iss-issues/README.md

 ## Wish list

-	* Surfaces with openings that overlap
+* Add locate surfaces with openings that overlap

 ## Issues